DARADIA:The Pain Clinic

 Management of Migraine:

-I. Preventive: It is indicated in following situations-
+It is indicated in the following situations

 1. Migraines occur twice a month, producing disability that lasts three days or longer